nikhil550/fabric-samples/auction/ascending-auction/README.md

 ./network.sh down
 ```

-You can then run the following command to deploy a new network.
-We will also deploy a Certificate Authority for each organization that we will use to create the auction administrator, bidders, and sellers from each organization.
+The Fabric test network contains two organizations, Org1 and Org2, that will run the auction.
+Each organization will deploy a Certificate Authority that will create the identities of bidders, sellers and auction administrator that will participate.
+Both organizations will run one peer that will store the bids and asks from their members.
+Run the following command to deploy a new network.
 ```
 ./network.sh up createChannel -ca
 ```

-Run the following command to deploy the auction smart contract.
+Run the following command to deploy the auction smart contract to the network.
 ```
 ./network.sh deployCC -ccn auction -ccp ../auction/ascending/chaincode-go/ -ccl go -ccep "AND('Org1MSP.peer','Org2MSP.peer')"
 ```